larylc/DreamWorks-Disney-or-Pixar/README.md

 [IMDB Web-scraped Data](https://www.kaggle.com/stefanoleone992/datasets): The IMDB web-scraped data was gathered by this user.
 But the page for the dataset no longer exists.

+[How to Make A Cloud Article](https://css-tricks.com/drawing-realistic-clouds-with-svg-and-css/): Use this page to learn how to make clouds using SVG and CSS.

 ## Contact Me